-Hendle's testimony concerning the polygraph examination differed in crucial respects from plaintiff's testimony.
+¶ 59 Hendle's testimony concerning the polygraph examination differed in crucial respects from plaintiff's testimony.
 Hendle testified that plaintiff made "bizarre" statements concerning the test.
 He agreed to take it and "thought he could beat it, because he meditates and knows how to lower his blood pressure, and he knows all about the galvanic skin response, and I think it was at this time he said he was half Betazoid, which I didn't know what that was.
 I didn't know about galvanic skin response either, and his hands were already sweaty."

-In Hendle's view, after the polygraph, the questioning became an interrogation.
+¶ 60 In Hendle's view, after the polygraph, the questioning became an interrogation.
 The detectives attempted to keep plaintiff focused, and the questioning became more aggressive and confrontational.
-After the detectives (falsely) informed plaintiff that Frankenberry could not pass him, plaintiff showed emotion for the first time and stated that he could not believe he did not pass the polygraph; he called Frankenberry a liar.
-Plaintiff also denied raising his hands and saying "'voices.'"
+After the detectives (falsely) informed plaintiff that he failed the exam, plaintiff showed emotion for the first time and stated that he could not believe he did not pass; he called Frankenberry a liar.
+Plaintiff also denied raising his hands and saying "voices" while Frankenberry was setting up.

-When asked if plaintiff made a comment about not remembering whether he had killed his parents, Hendle testified: "Yes.
+- When asked if plaintiff made a comment about not remembering whether he had killed his parents, Hendle testified: "Yes.
 He said if he did it, he couldn't remember it."
-Hendle asked another hypothetical question concerning how someone would kill his parents, and plaintiff gestured in response by lifting his hands.
-She did not record his response as a confession, but she did not interpret plaintiff's response as a hypothetical.

-The detectives noticed a stain on plaintiff's pants and asked him if he would submit his clothes to the crime lab.
-He consented, and the detectives retrieved alternate clothes for him from the jail (but not an orange jumpsuit worn by prisoners).

-Hendle left the interrogation at 5:40 a.m. and returned at 8:15 a.m., at which time Lowery filled her in on his and Pandre's conversation with plaintiff:
+Hendle asked a hypothetical question concerning how someone would kill his parents, and plaintiff gestured in response by lifting his hands.
+She did not record his response as a confession, but she did not interpret plaintiff's response as hypothetical. - ¶62 The detectives asked plaintiff if he would submit his clothes to the crime lab because they noticed a stain on his pants.
+He consented, and the detectives retrieved the jail garb (not an orange jumpsuit worn by a prisoner). - ¶ 63 When Hendle returned to the interrogation room at 8:15 a.m., Lowery filled her in on his and Pandre's conversation with plaintiff: